Visit the Appointments page to access the UCC Individual Therapy services.

-- Personal issues: anxiety, depression, loneliness, grief, body image, disordered eating
+- Personal/Wellness issues: Anxiety, depression, loneliness, grief, body image, fatphobia, disordered eating, self-injurious and/or substance use behaviors

 - Relationship issues: Partners, roommates, family

 - Academic concerns: Motivation, performance anxiety, perfectionism

 If you feel that you are in crisis, the UCC has professional staff on call during our business hours available to help you immediately.
-We also have UCC staff members on call nights and weekends for emergencies.
+We also have on-call providers after hours and on weekends for emergencies.
 Please visit UCC Urgent Care Counseling for more information.